The Great British Bake Off series 8: Episode 7: Italian

-For the first ever Italian week in Bake Off, the bakers were given 2 1/2 hours to make the required 18 Sicilian Cannolis with three different types of fillings.
-This week's Italian technical challenge was set by Prue, where the bakers were tasked to make the well-known, yet tricky, Pizza Margherita with a thin crispy base in 1 1/2 hours.
-For the showstopper challenge, the bakers were required to make a very technically challenging and fiddly Italian bake: 24 Sfogliatelles with two types of fillings in 4 1/2 hours.
+For the first ever Italian week in Bake Off, the bakers were given 2 1/2 hours to make the required 18 Sicilian cannolis with 3 different types of fillings.
+This week's Italian technical challenge was set by Prue Leith, where the bakers were tasked to make the well-known, yet tricky, Pizza Margherita with a thin crispy base in 1 1/2 hours.
+For the showstopper challenge, the bakers were required to make a very technically challenging and fiddly Italian bake: 24 sfogliatelles with 2 types of fillings in 4 1/2 hours.

-Episode 8: Forgotten Bakes
+Episode 8: Forgotten Bakes (Quarterfinals)

-The bakers were required to make four Bedfordshire Clangers within two hours in the signature challenge.
+The bakers were required to make 4 Bedfordshire Clangers within 2 hours in the signature challenge.
 Each must contain a savoury filling at one end and a sweet filling at the other, and be made from suet crust pastry.
-In the technical challenge, set by Paul, the bakers were given one and a half hours to make a traditional Cumberland Rum Nicky: a large tart consisting of a sweet shortcrust pastry and a rum-soaked fruity filling covered with a lattice top, and served with a smooth rum butter.
-For the historic showstopper the bakers had three and a half hours to make a Victorian Savoy cake, a sponge cake baked in a mold, often in elaborate architectural shapes, with a hard sugar crust or coating that helped preserve it as it served as a banquet centrepiece.
+In the technical challenge, set by Paul Hollywood, the bakers were given 11⁄2 hours to make a traditional Cumberland Rum Nicky: a large tart consisting of a sweet shortcrust pastry, a rum-soaked fruity filling covered with a lattice top, and served with a smooth rum butter.
+For the historic showstopper, the bakers had 31⁄2 hours to make a Victorian Savoy cake, a sponge cake baked in a mold, often in elaborate architectural shapes, with a hard sugar crust or coating that helped preserve it as it served as a banquet centrepiece.

 Episode 9: Pâtisserie (Semi-final)

-For the semifinal signature bakes, the bakers were asked to make 24 choux buns, in which 12 must have a crunchy craquelin on top and the other 12 must be covered with icing.
-The penultimate technical challenge was set by Prue, where the bakers were tasked with a very difficult job of making 9 Les Misérables slices.
+For the semifinal signature bakes, the bakers were asked to make 24 choux buns—12 must have a crunchy craquelin on top, and the other 12 must be covered with icing—in 2 1/2 hours.
+For the technical challenge, which was set by Prue Leith, the bakers were tasked with a very difficult job of making 9 Les Misérables slices to be done in 3 hours.
 For the showstopper challenge before the final, the bakers were asked to make a meringue centrepiece, containing at least two different types of meringue and a dessert element, in 4 hours and 45 minutes.

 Episode 10: Final

-For the signature challenge in the final, the last three bakers were tasked to make a batch of 12 small loaves.
-There must be three different types of loaves: four need to be intricately shaped (e.g. plaited), four need to be flavoured, and four need to be made from an alternative grain such as spelt or buckwheat, in 3 hours.
-Prue set the final technical challenge, asking the bakers to make 10 ginger biscuits, half oval and half square, in 2½ hours.

-They each had to have a great snap and be intricately iced with two complicated patterns.
-For the ultimate showstopper challenge, the bakers were tasked to make one large entremet, having a minimum of five elements, one of which must be a sponge, and covered with a glaze or ganache, all in five hours.
+For the signature challenge in the final, the last 3 bakers were tasked to make a batch of 12 small loaves.
+There must be 3 different types of loaves—4 need to be intricately shaped (e.g. plaited), 4 need to be flavoured, and 4 need to be made from an alternative grain such as spelt or buckwheat—in 3 hours.
+Prue set the final technical challenge, asking the bakers to make 10 ginger biscuits—5 oval and 5 square—in 2 1/2 hours.
+They each should have a great snap and be intricately iced with two complicated patterns.
+For the ultimate showstopper challenge, the bakers were tasked to make 1 large entremet, having a minimum of 5 elements, one of which must be a sponge, and covered with a glaze or ganache, all in 5 hours.